 If you want to live off the grid in Nunavut then you will need a reliable bear spray, my personal recommendation is to use one that is effective against all types of bears Click here to check it out on Amazon.com

 Nunavut has a lot of Inuit communities, and most of them do live off the grid although some of them use modern technology like snowmobiles.
-In the northern parts of the province, you will see less and less people using snowmobiles and more dog sleds.
-The main reason is that getting fuel into some areas is not economically viable, as the costs of transporting anything in these areas is expensive.
+In the northern parts of the province, you will see fewer and fewer people using snowmobiles and more dog sleds.
+The main reason is that getting fuel into some areas is not economically viable, as the costs of transporting anything in these areas are expensive.

-The biggest city in this province is Iqaluit with around 7k population, followed by Rankin Inlet with 2800, Arviat 2600, Baker Lake 2000, Cambridge Bay 1700 and Igloolik with around 1600 residents.
-One of the problems with Nunavut is that it has a high cost of living, although there is a big demand for skilled workers like doctors and nurses which tend to make a lot more money than in the southern parts of the country.
+The biggest city in this province is Iqaluit with around 7k population, followed by Rankin Inlet with 2800, Arviat with 2600, Baker Lake with 2000, Cambridge Bay with 1700, and Igloolik with around 1600 residents.
+One of the problems with Nunavut is that it has a high cost of living, although there is a big demand for skilled workers like doctors and nurses who tend to make a lot more money than in the southern parts of the country.
 If you want to take a look at Nunavut’s western neighbor then check out my recent article Off grid living in the Northwest Territories ( Canada’s Last Frontier ).

 The vast majority of Nunavut is dominated by the polar climate, in the southern parts of the province the climate is subarctic.
 This basically means that summers are short and cold, and the winters are even colder and longer.
 The local climate is fairly arid, and a lot of people who can not handle the high humidity of some of the southern provinces move to this province.
 The average summertime temperature is around 50°F (10 C) and the average wintertime temperature is between 5 °F to -104°F (-5C to -40C ).
 If you want to compare this province to a state then check out my recent article Off grid living in Virginia ( Mother of States ).